prince272/nextsolution/README.md

 </div>

+# NextSolution - ASP.NET, Next.js, and Expo 🚀

+This starter template combines an [ASP.NET API](https://dotnet.microsoft.com/apps/aspnet) 🖥️ with a [Next.js (React)](https://nextjs.org/) web application 🌐 and an [Expo (React Native)](https://expo.dev/) mobile app 📱 to provide a solid foundation for building full-stack applications with powerful APIs and responsive web and mobile interfaces.

 ## Motivation

 🚀 After releasing the initial version of the [NextSolution template](https://github.com/prince272/nextsolution) on [NuGet](https://www.nuget.org/packages/NextSolution.Template), I observed a steady increase in both downloads and GitHub stars over a few months.
 This positive feedback was a significant motivator for me to develop V2, which features an improved codebase and more organized patterns.